rollbear/composer/README.md

-There are basic building blocks for creating function objects and support [partial application](https://en.wikipedia.org/wiki/Partial_application) of function arguments, and a set of combosable functions.
+There are basic building blocks for creating function objects and support [partial application](https://en.wikipedia.org/wiki/Partial_application) of function arguments, and a set of composable functions.

-Partial application comes in two flavors [`left_curry`](#left_curry), which binds the left most arguments to the function, and [`right_curry`](#right curry), which binds the right most arcuments to the function.
+Partial application comes in two flavors [`left_curry`](#left_curry), which binds the left most arguments to the function, and [`right_curry`](#right_curry), which binds the right most arguments to the function.

 In this library, the function object that results from a partial application always owns the bound arguments, either by copying or by moving.
-This even goes for C-arrays, which otherwise always decay to ponters to the first element.
+This even goes for C-arrays, which otherwise always decay to pointers to the first element.
 If you want a bound argument to be referenced, you can use [`ref`](#ref) or [`cref`](#cref).